SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish m-commerce Direct API

 >Swish is an one-phase payment method supported by the major Swedish banks.
-When implementing the direct m-commerce scenario, PayEx performs a payment that the consumer/end-user confirms directly through the Swish mobile app.
+When implementing the direct m-commerce scenario, Swedbank Pay performs a payment that the consumer/end-user confirms directly through the Swish mobile app.

 ## Introduction

-*   When the consumer/end-user starts the purchase process, you make a `POST` request towards PayEx with the collected Purchase information.
+*   When the consumer/end-user starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-*   You need to make a  POST  request towards PayEx to create a sales transaction.
+*   You need to make a  POST  request towards Swedbank Pay to create a sales transaction.
 The payment flow is identified as m-commerce, as the purchase is initiated from the device that hosts the Swish app.
-*   PayEx will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
+*   Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
 *   If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed, and you will have to make a `GET` request to check the payment status.
 *   The flow is explained in the sequence diagram below.